The Great Green Wall Accelerator

 Coordination.
 Monitoring.
 Action

-The Great Green Wall multi-actor Accelerator, announced by the President of France Emmanuel Macron and other world leaders at the One Planet Summit on January 11th 2021, seeks to facilitate the coordination and collaboration of donors and stakeholders involved in the Great Green Wall Initiative.
-Pledges amounting to 14.3 billion euros in funding for the GGW until 2025 were made by several multilateral and bilateral organizations at the Summit – a major boost for the GGW.
+The Great Green Wall multi-actor Accelerator, announced by the President of France Emmanuel Macron and other world leaders at the One Planet Summit on 11 January, 2021 seeks to facilitate the coordination and collaboration of donors and stakeholders involved in the Great Green Wall Initiative.
+From the initial pledge of 14.3 billion announced in January 2021, over 19 billion US dollars have been raised in funding for the GGW to date by several multilateral and bilateral organizations – a major boost for the initiative.

 The Great Green Wall Accelerator aims to help all actors for the Great Green Wall (GGW) Initiative to better coordinate, monitor and measure the impact of their actions.

-The Great Green Wall Accelerator will be coordinated through the Pan Africa Agency for the Great Green Wall (PAAGGW), with initial support from the United Nations Convention to Combat Desertification (UNCCD).
+The Great Green Wall Accelerator will be coordinated through the Pan Africa Agency for the Great Green Wall (PAAGGW), with initial support from UNCCD.

 Why do we need a Great Green Wall Accelerator?